 Making Our Vitality Evident!
 (MOVE) was created by sexual minority women for sexual minority women with the goal to reduce obesity rates within our community.
 MOVE is a weight loss/risk reduction program encouraging women to make healthier choices around nutrition, participate in purposeful movement and openly discuss issues related to weight in a safe space.
 Check out our Healthy Weight Resource Guide linked below!

 Cultural Competency Training

-Removing the Barriers (RTB) and Removing the Barriers: Silver are training programs designed to educate and bring awareness to health care providers about lesbian, gay, bisexual and transgender (LGBT) health care needs.
-The ultimate goal is to improve individual practitioners’ skills and create systemic change so that LGBT individuals, can feel comfortable in a health care setting.
+Removing the Barriers (RTB) and Removing the Barriers: Silver are training programs designed to educate and bring awareness to health care providers about lesbian, gay, bisexual, transgender and queer (LGBTQ) health care needs.
+The ultimate goal is to improve individual practitioners’ skills and create systemic change so that LGBTQ individuals, can feel comfortable in a health care setting.

-Removing the Barriers encourages participants to explore personal privilege, the cultural interplay of individuals and the medical system, and the impact of institutional heterosexism on LGBT people.
+Removing the Barriers (RTB) encourages participants to explore personal privilege, the cultural interplay of individuals and the medical system, and the impact of institutional heterosexism on LGBTQ people.
 RTB focuses on how these issues might impact access to preventive health screenings, and explores risk factors that may be significant for this specific population.
-RTB also educates practitioners on the use of culturally appropriate language, family recognition and legal issues, and clinical concerns specific to LGBT populations.
+RTB also educates practitioners on the use of culturally appropriate language, family recognition and legal issues, and clinical concerns specific to LGBTQ populations.

 Manager of Mautner Project

 Jacquetta Brooks serves as the Manager of Mautner Project overseeing education, prevention, and patient navigation programs focused on cancer and LGBT health disparities.
 Prior to the partnership between Mautner and...
 Read More

 Health Educator, Mautner Project of Whitman Walker